Mechanical EngineerInterview Questions

 Example: “I use several different tools and software in my work.
-The first is Mathcad, which gives me the ability to do math within a document, as well as to add relevant images and text to explain my work.
+The first is Mathcad which gives me the ability to do math within a document as well as add relevant images and text to explain my work.
 When I need to perform a more complex numerical analysis, I use MATLAB.
 I use many different 3D CAD software, including SolidWorks, Unigraphics NX, and Autodesk Inventor.
-Another tool I like is Finite Element Analysis (FEA,) which is useful to any engineer that needs to perform structural analysis.
-Probably the software I use the most is Microsoft Excel, along with Visual Basic for Applications.
+Another tool I like is Finite Element Analysis (FEA) which is useful to any engineer needing to perform structural analysis.
+The software I probably use the most is Microsoft Excel along with Visual Basic for Applications.
 VBA is the programming language built into all of the Microsoft Office products and is useful for automating Excel files.”

 Question: Can you discuss some of the essential guidelines for designing castings?

 Explanation: This is a technical question about a particular topic.
 As a mechanical engineer, you can anticipate that the majority of the questions you will be asked will be technical questions.
 You should prepare for these by reviewing your critical practices, tools, and information you use in your work before you go to the interview.

 Example: “There were several key guidelines you need to follow when designing castings.
 These include designing casting while keeping simplicity as the first criteria, keeping the section thickness as uniform as possible, averting sudden changes in thickness, avoiding large flat surfaces as these are difficult to create, and using curved shapes to improve the stress handling of the casting.”

 Question: Can you describe a universal coupling and how it is used?